cole-k/cc-lemma/README.md

 $ python3 generate-plots.py results/summary -o results --exclude-tools thesy
 ```

 This should only take a few minutes too.
+Note that you might need to increase
+the timeout for HipSpec if you're getting 0 proved properties -- especially so
+on a VM: it is slower to start than either CVC4 or C.C.
+Lemma.

 If you wish to run other tools, pass them to `runner.py` under the `--tools`
 argument.
 Depending on which tools you have run, you can also then remove them